MatthewColvin/CS4250-Graphics/README.md

 Prerequisites
   A working version of Ubuntu 18.04 or 18.10
-  Guide to virtual box instllation https://www.wikihow.com/Install-Ubuntu-on-VirtualBox
+  Guide to virtual box instllation https://www.wikihow.com/Install-Ubuntu-on-VirtualBox git - sudo apt-get install git

-After Installation of Ubuntu open terminal and run these commands
+After Installation of Ubuntu open terminal and run these commands to get proper libs

  sudo apt install g++
  sudo apt-get install freeglut3-dev sudo apt-get install libglew-dev

 You are now able to run the makefile as intended by Dr.Chelberg